Pediatric Surgery

 Procedures

-Our center is one of the very few where special procedures and interventions are performed to diagnose and treat complex Paediatric Surgery disorders.
+Our center is one of the very few where special procedures and interventions are performed to diagnose and treat complex Pediatric Surgery disorders.
 Some of these procedures include:

 Neonatal surgery